samsti/ReactNativeFitnessApp/README.md

 Features

-Exercise library: choose your workout by which muscle part you want to train
+Exercise library: choose your workout by which muscle part you want to train <br>
-Calendar: Plan your workouts using build in calendar Meal planner: Plan your meals and measure your macros and calories Customizable Workouts: Add or adjust exercises to suit individual needs.
+Calendar: Plan your workouts using build in calendar<br>
+Meal planner: Plan your meals and measure your macros and calories<br>
+Customizable Workouts: Add or adjust exercises to suit individual needs.

 Tech Stack